Finding the ideal pre-workout food is complicated for everyone, but it’s even more challenging to find the right vegan pre-workout food.

 However, coffee also has some potentially detrimental effects like gut discomfort, so try it first on a short workout!

 To boost your weight loss, you can add a few teaspoons of MCT oil.

 Pineapple is a great fruit for short, intense workouts.
 It’s quite high in carbs but also in fiber and its high water density helps with hydration.

 You can either eat fresh pineapple chunks or go for my pineapple smoothie!

-Oatmeal has fantastic fat-burning properties.
+Oatmeal, and oats in general, have fantastic fat-burning properties.
 Because it’s high in fiber and makes you feel full for longer, oatmeal is one of the best fat-burning ingredients.

 Coupled with peanut butter, you have a great pre-workout combo to promote weight loss.